WDI-SEA/notes/02-js-jquery/js-data-scraping/readme.md

 });
 ```

+## Exercise

+Modify your code to scrape the photo and description of each neighboorhood too!
+Your `console.log` should print out and array of objects that each include a `name`, a `link`,  a `photo`, and a `description`.

 ## Scraping multiple sites

 By scraping this site, we were able to return an array of neighborhoods, complete with their name and a link to more information.
 Now, if we want to get neighborhood descriptions, we would need to make many more requests to retrieve additional webpages.
 Look at the notes for [async](../js-async/readme.md) for how to accomplish this task.